Domestic Travel Subsidy

-*Students intending to attend international meetings beyond the United States should seek funding from the Office of International Programs.
+*Students intending to attend international meetings beyond the United States and territories should seek funding from the Office of International Programs.

 - The strength of support in the recommendation letter